JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 Kotlin/Native compiler can produce a dynamic library out of the Kotlin code we have.
-A dynamic library often comes with a header file, an `.h` file, which we will use to call compiled code from C
+A dynamic library often comes with a header file, a `.h` file, which we will use to call compiled code from C.

 The best way to understand these techniques is to try them out.
-Let's create a tiny Kotlin library first and use it from a C program then.
+Let's create a first tiny Kotlin library and use it from a C program.

 We can start by creating a library file in Kotlin and save it as `hello.kt`: